skunkoff1/ScriptFighter/ReadMe.txt

 /____  >\___  >__|  |__|   __/|__|    |__|  |__\___  /|___|  /__|  \___  >__|
      \/     \/         |__|                   /_____/      \/          \/

-Webpage will be deploy soon
+Webpage will be deployed soon

-This game can be play online (recommended) or locally.
+This game can be played online (recommended) or locally.

 1. HOW TO PLAY WITHOUT AN INTERNET CONNECTION (ADVANCED INFORMATIC OR RECKLESS USER !)